 The American economist Simon Kuznets (Nobel prize winner in 1971) is credited with an idea that has become known as the "Kuznets curve".
 In short, the basic intuition is that developing economies go through several structural changes that provoke an increase in inequality in the early stages, and a decrease later.
 Clearly, this idea is too mechanical and simplistic to paint an accurate picture, but if there is something to it, we should observe that inequality is highest in middle-income economies.

-I collected some data from the World Bank's WDI

-database: per capita income and the Gini index (the stan-SIMON KUZNETS dard measure of income inequality) for the years between 2008 and 2022.11
+I collected some data from the World Bank's WDI database: per capita income and the Gini index (the standard measure of income inequality) for the years between 2008 and $2022.^{10}$